zowe/community/Secure-Software-Development-Policy/Zowe-SSDP-Organization/Policy.md

 # Zowe Secure Software Development - Organization Policy

 This document defines Zowe Secure Software Development Policy at organization level.
-This security policy states the requirements that Organization contributing to Zowe must fulfil in order to be compliant with Zowe security principles and vision.
-The fulfilment of these requirements need to/should be/must be/is/ measurable, although the actual implementation is left to the contributing organization/squad/team.
-Guidance is provided in form of best practices and guidelines based on that practices as well reference to standards and regulatory requirements is maintained separately in following documents:
+This security policy states the requirements that an Organization/Squad/Team contributing to Zowe must fulfil in order to conform to Zowe security vision and principles.
+The fulfilment of these requirements [#CHOOSE-ONE: needs to/should be/must be/is] measurable and provable.

+A guidance intended to help contributors to fulfil the requirements in form of [processes](Processes/processes.md), [best practices](./Best-Practices/best-practices.md) and [guidelines](./Guidelines/guidelines.md) is provided and is maintained in separate documents.
+Some guidelines are mandatory, while some are optional and the choice of tools and implementation technics used to fulfil the corresponding requirements is left to the contributing organization/squad/team.

 <span style="visibility: hidden">#TODO@PZA: Provide links to the BPs, Guidelines and other related documents.</span>
-There exists mapping which reflects the currently enforceable NERC CIP Standards and the NIST Cybersecurity Framework v1.1.
+A reference to standards and regulatory requirements is provided where relevant.
+A mapping between Zowe Secure Software Development policy items (requirements, best/recommended practices and guidelines) and relevant standards, regulatory requirements or benchmarks is provided in separate documents to simplify policy governance and help customers audit suitability and provability of Zowe security

 **Note: For our Secure SDLC Policy please visit [Zowe Secure Software Development Lifecycle Policy](../Zowe-SSDPF-SDLC/Policy.md).